-In Lent, we encourage you to take time to fast, pray and wait upon the Lord.
+John Wesley, the founder of Methodism, regularly fasted twice a week - every Wednesday and Friday.
+He did so with a desire to be more like Jesus; to be perfected in love towards God and others.
+From the Bible, Wesley viewed fasting as a "means of grace" - a God-given discipline that helps us encounter the Lord more deeply, grow in love for Him and others, and be transformed into Christlikeness.
+In this 40.Day Prayer Season, we encourage you to take time to fast, pray and wait upon the Lord.
 The Apostle Paul encouraged Christians in Ephesus saying, "praying at all times in the Spirit, with all prayer and supplication.
 To that end, keep alert with all perseverance, making supplication for all the saints..."
 (Ephesians 6:18).

 Fasting is abstaining from our trust and dependence on something (usually food and other indulgences) and affirming that our trust and dependence is ultimately on God.
 And out of such trust and dependence on God flows strength to not worry for ourselves and instead to give ourselves sacrificially to love and serve others.
-(Matthew 6:16-34) Through the means of grace of fasting and prayer in Lent, we will look to the cross of Christ, encounter God in a very personal and powerful way, and grow to Love God, Love One Another, Love One More and Love our Church.
+(Matthew 6:16-34) Through prayer and fasting, may we encounter Christ afresh and grow in our call to Love God, Love One Another, Love One More, and Love Our Church.